 Having performed LASIK longer than most surgeons in the U.S., Dr. Updegraff has seen and treated every complication imaginable – in fact, he has developed a reputation for helping patients from all over the world who have had difficulties after receiving LASIK from another surgeon.
 Sadly, the majority of these could have been prevented by early diagnosis and intervention that was not provided.
 It is important to realize that doctors can take a weekend course and then begin doing LASIK – they hardly have the training to diagnose and manage complications.
 With Dr. Updegraff, you know you’re in capable hands.

 LASIK technology has also dramatically improved over the last decade, with advancements that have made the procedure safer and more accurate.
-Comparing the LASIK results of someone who had it done 10 years ago to the patient who has it done today is like comparing dial-up internet to high-speed wireless.
 With the advent of blade-free, all-laser LASIK, Wavefront-Guided Treatments, and Iris Recognition, many of the side effects and complications of the past are drastically reduced or eliminated.

 That said, it is important to be informed of every eventuality and possible side effect of any surgery.
 Even though LASIK is performed with a machine, its results will only be as good as the surgeon operating it, and so it is crucial that you choose your LASIK surgeon carefully.